sebiflorinp/ruby_exercises/README.md

 # ruby_exercises
-Archive solutions to Ruby  exercises from TOP
+Archive the solutions for the Ruby exercises from TOP